 Housing Read More

-Arranging for personal housing in Albany is the responsibility of the student.
-The Senate does not provide for and is not responsible for identifying suitable housing.
-Following acceptance into the Senate Session Assistants Program, students are encouraged to utilize resources such as Capital District local newspapers (e.g. Times Union, Troy Record, Daily Gazette), online sources (e.g. Craigslist and area classified ads), local academic institutions (e.g. SUNY at Albany, St. Rose), and public libraries.
+The Senate does not provide for and is not responsible for Session Assistant housing.
+Upon acceptance into the program, students are encouraged to utilize local resources such as: Capital District local newspapers (e.g. Times Union, Troy Record, Daily Gazette); online sources (e.g. Craigslist and area classified ads); local academic institutions (e.g. SUNY at Albany, and the College of St. Rose); and public libraries.

 Orientation and Program Read More